lucasktlee/posts/published/the-problems-with-equity-crowdfunding.md

 Over the weekend, I decided to refresh my recollections of the <abbr>SEC</abbr> proposed rules.
 One, I might get asked about it again, and being able to point to a post on my blog will be a lot less tiring on my voice than trying to be heard over a noisy bar or pub.
 Two, it might come in handy in the future, if I experiment with smaller startup ideas that might be suitable for crowdfunding.

-So, let’s start by looking at what equity crowdfunding is, according to the <cite>Securities Act of 1933</cite>, as amended by the <cite><abbr>JOBS</abbr> Act</cite>  and as interpreted by the <abbr>SEC</abbr> in Regulation Crowdfunding.
+So, let’s start by looking at what equity crowdfunding is, according to the <cite>Securities Act of 1933</cite> (the **“SA”**), as amended by the <cite><abbr>JOBS</abbr> Act</cite>  and as interpreted by the <abbr>SEC</abbr> in Regulation Crowdfunding.
 Before we do so, however, we need to look at the situation before the <cite><abbr>JOBS</abbr> Act</cite> to understand why it is such a big deal.

-The starting point for sale of securities (equity or debt) in the United States is the <cite>Securities Act of 1933</cite> (the **“SA”**), which prevents any person from selling securities in the United States unless those securities are either regstered with the <abbr>SEC</abbr> or exempted (by law or regulation) from registration.
+The starting point for sale of securities (equity or debt) in the United States is the <abbr title="Securities Act of 1933">SA</abbr>, which prevents any person from selling securities in the United States unless those securities are either regstered with the <abbr>SEC</abbr> or exempted (by law or regulation) from registration.
 Raising capital through equity crowdfunding, before Title III of the <cite><abbr>JOBS</abbr> Act</cite>, would have required registration, an _expensive_ and _burdensome_ endeavor to say the least.

 Moreover, before the <cite><abbr>JOBS</abbr> Act</cite>, the sites that bring entrepreneurs and potential investors together (i.e. the equity crowdfunding versions of Indigogo and Kickstarter) would be required to register as broker-dealers under the <cite>Securities and Exchange Act of 1934</cite> (the **“SEA”**) and would be required to comply with all the regulations that apply to broker-dealers.